sunilabrahamindia/sunilabraham/amaa/unfinished-manuscript/index.md

 - Pages 100–106: *Religious Legitimation and Delegitimations of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective*.
 This essay may be read [here](/amaa/religious-legitimation-delegitimations-social-relations-power/).
 - Pages 106–114: *Chinna Pulayan: The Dalit Teacher of Sankaracharya*.
 This is another entry for the *Chinna Pulayan* essay.
 Please see the entry for Pages 51–67 above.
 - Pages 114–115: *Indian Religious Heritage and Social Transformation: Change of Perspective within the CISRS*.
 Please read [here](/amaa/indian-religious-heritage-social-transformation/).

+## 22 August 2026 Meeting

+{% include main-article.html link="/amaa/unfinished-manuscript-meeting-2026-08-22/" title="22 August 2026 Meeting: Methodology and Vision for the Unfinished Manuscript" %}

+The meeting records discussions about the proposed methodology, reconstruction process and possible future development of the unfinished manuscript project.

 {% include navbox-amaa.html %}